vogelito/glacierprotocol/_docs/extend/improvements.md

 USBs via the Ubuntu Package archive.
 However, because Bitcoin is a privately-managed archive, it only hosts the latest release, rather than all previous versions.
-This prevents us from pinning the protocol to use a specific release (desireable for ongoing compatibility).
+This prevents us from pinning the protocol to use a specific release (desirable for ongoing compatibility).